johanneskasser/swarm-contrastive-decomposition/SCHEDULER_README.md

    - Supports `~` for home directory (e.g., `~/Documents/data/`)
    - Install `pyreadline3` on Windows for best experience

+2. **Maximum Performance**: Always use **Sequential modes (1 or 2)** when running multiple jobs
+   - Jobs run one at a time with full CPU/GPU access
+   - Much faster than parallel mode (option 3)
+   - No resource competition between jobs
+   - Use Mode 1 (Foreground) to watch progress in real-time
+   - Use Mode 2 (Background) if you need to close the scheduler

-2. **Batch Processing & Go**: Add multiple jobs, start them all (option `4`), then close the scheduler
+3. **Batch Processing & Go**: For overnight processing, use **Sequential Background (option 2)**
-   - Jobs will continue running in the background
+   - Jobs run one-by-one with full performance
+   - You can close the scheduler and jobs continue
+   - Each job waits for previous one to finish
    - Come back later to check results
-   - Perfect for overnight processing
+   - Avoids resource competition unlike parallel mode

-3. **Monitor Progress**: Logs are written in real-time - you can tail them while jobs run
+4. **Monitor Progress**: Logs are written in real-time - you can tail them while jobs run
    ```bash
    # In another terminal, monitor live progress:
    tail -f /path/to/output/decomposition_*.log
    ```

-4. **Clean Up**: Use option `8` to remove completed/failed jobs from the list
+5. **Clean Up**: Use option `8` to remove completed/failed jobs from the list

-5. **Check Logs**: Use option `7` to view the last 50 lines of a log file quickly
+6. **Check Logs**: Use option `7` to view the last 50 lines of a log file quickly

-6. **Safety**: Jobs are isolated - crashing one job won't affect others
+7. **Safety**: Jobs are isolated - crashing one job won't affect others

 ## File Structure